SAT / ACT Prep Online Guides and Tips

 In any case, find out what your mistakes are, and practice relentlessly.
 For more tips, check out our guide to getting a perfect SAT Math score, written by our resident perfect scorer.

-Perfect Score on Evidence-Based Reading and Writing
+Perfect Score on SAT Reading and Writing

 Just like for the Math section, shoot for perfection in your practice.
-For Reading, which has you tackle long passages, develop a strategy for how you'll approach passages.
-This could be skimming the passage first and then answering the questions later, or looking at the questions first and then finding the answers in the passage.
-Once you've decided on a strategy, practice it (ideally, with SAT Reading tests) until you can work quickly, efficiently, and without making careless mistakes.
+Develop a strategy for how you'll approach the questions.
+This could be skimming the text first and then reading the question, or looking at the question and answers first and then narrowing them down.
+Once you've decided on a strategy, practice it (ideally, with SAT Reading and Writing tests) until you can work quickly, efficiently, and without making careless mistakes.

 If you struggle with grammar, make sure to read up on the major grammar rules tested on the SAT.
-You'll need to have a solid understanding of these rules to tackle the Writing questions quickly and accurately!
+You'll need to have a solid understanding of these rules to tackle the questions quickly and accurately!

 The Bottom Line: Getting a Perfect SAT Score